sauravg94/purrr-workshop/README.md

-# purrr-workshop
+# purrr workshop
-Functional programming using purrr
+Functional programming using the purrr package.
 ## Pre-requisites
 Install the following packages:
 * purrr